jkb91jkb91/JenkinsCreator/README.md

 - saving on local machine keys needed to ssh into EC2, all data are stored in terraform output

 ### FINAL RESULT
-- RESULT OF SCRIPT setup_terraform_and_ansible.sh = has EC2 with FULL PROVISIONED JENKINS INSTANCE and 4 JOBS IN IT JOB1 = A_terraform_stack_create.json
+- RESULT OF SCRIPT setup_terraform_and_ansible.sh = has EC2 with FULL PROVISIONED JENKINS INSTANCE and 4 jobs in it:
+  JOB1 = A_terraform_stack_create.json
   JOB2 = B_ansible_stack_create.json
   JOB3 = C_ansible_stack_delete.json